mitogen-hq/mitogen/docs/ansible.rst

 8. ``/usr/tmp``
 9. Current working directory

-As the directory is created once at startup, and its content is managed by code running remotely, no additional network roundtrips are required to manage it for each task requiring temporary storage.
+The directory is created once at startup, and subdirectories are automatically created and destroyed for every new task.
+Management of subdirectories happens on the controller, but management of the parent directory happens entirely on the target.

 .. _ansible_process_env: